MachoGoldRam/E6-Images-To-Dataset/README.md

 - Install [ImgBrdGrabber](https://www.bionus.org/imgbrd-grabber/docs/install/windows.html) via the installer on it's default install path.
 Close after installing.
-- Download this repository into a designed folder of your choice.
+- Download this repository from the releases and into a designed folder of your choice.

 ## USAGE